0x653o/bandit_easy_connect/README.md

 and it will make an file of passwd if you typed worng passwd?

+Also, it's ok that your password is incorrect.
-it will update your passwd after you connected sucsessfully
+It will update your passwd after you connected sucsessfully